That sounds all fine and ideal, right? Maybe, depending on what stage you’re in with your family, it may sound impossible.

-And let’s be honest, more likely than not, sibling relationships (at least with younger kids), most often look more like this:
+Let’s be honest, more likely than not, sibling relationships (at least with younger kids), most often look more like this:

 Than this:

-And it’s not just the siblings and their personalities at work.
-There is so much that parents do to affect those relationships, sometimes without even knowing it, for better, (when we speak kindly and give them the benefit of the doubt they’re much more likely to do that with their siblings), or for worse! (praising one child more than another, unknowingly belittling, not having enough patience, etc.) Oh, I can’t tell you the amount of times I’ve wondered what issues our family will be sitting in a counseling office talking through some day, even after all our very best efforts!
+Sometimes our impact on the sibling dynamic can be for the worse.
+For example, when we praise one child more than another, unknowingly belittle, not having enough patience, etc.) Oh, I can’t tell you the amount of times I’ve wondered what issues our family will be sitting in a counseling office talking through some day, even after all our very best efforts!

 There is nothing in the world like having all your siblings become your best friends.

-One of the most frequently asked questions I’ve had over the years on this blog (aside from where did we get our round kitchen table and lazy-susan that we love…ha!) is how in the world are my siblings and I such good friends.
+One of the most frequently asked questions I’ve had over the years on this blog, aside from where did we get our round kitchen table and lazy-susan that we love… ha! is how in the world are my siblings and I such good friends.
+And although some of that is definitely just how the stars aligned.
+There are some things we can do, as parents, to help our create a more positive sibling dynamic and nurture friendships within our home.

-We start out the podcast by letting listeners in on some of our most infamous fights growing up, because maybe being comfortable enough to engage in some good rows led us to be comfortable enough to engage in making up and learning to love through it all as well?
+We start out the podcast by letting listeners in on some of our most infamous fights growing up.
+Maybe because being comfortable enough to engage in some good rows led us to be comfortable enough to engage in making up and learning to love through it all as well?
 Who knows.

 We don’t actually know the recipe for our bonding, but we do know that we were definitely not always friends!

-We came up with two key ways we think our parents did that helped us build our relationships.
+On our podcast, we came up with two key ways we think our parents did that helped us build our relationships.

 Again, SO much of this is luck, and we talk about that in the podcast, but we wanted to share some tangible ideas for those parents out there who are trying to lasso in some help as they nurture their children.